Clastify logo

 Easy

-A fixed mass of ideal gas expands at constant temperature.
-Its volume is doubled.
-What happens to its pressure?
+A fixed amount of ideal gas is kept at constant temperature.

 A.